prabeshnpl/prabeshnpl/README.md

 ## 🧑‍💻 About Me

-I am a passionate and self-motivated **Full-Stack Developer** with over a year of hands-on experience in learning and building real-world projects.
+I am a passionate and self-motivated **Software Developer** with over a year of hands-on experience in learning and building real-world projects.
 I have a strong foundation in both frontend and backend technologies, and a good grasp of system analysis and design principles.
 Currently pursuing AI/ML further to enhance my ability to build intelligent, data-driven applications through actively exploring the latest advancements in AI, data science, and scalable web architecture..

 ---